 We are piloting the solution with over 300 students and 20 teachers in 6 colleges throughout March-April 2021.

 “We are excited to be working with Bodyswaps to help them pilot their innovative new VR software.
 Through this partnership, students at Sandwell College will become some of the first in the country to trial a fun and engaging new tool to help them develop the soft skills they need for the workplace.
 We believe that this novel use of VR stands to transform the way we deliver learning and will help tackle the employability skills gap that many young people face,” Anne Scrimshaw, Fab Lab Manager, Sandwell College.

 “Bodyswaps is a tremendous opportunity for our learners to enter into, and make judgements on behaviour in the workplace through virtual reality and for Harlow College to be part of an exciting new venture that so well matches our strapline Not just courses.
 Careers,” David Monk, E-Learning Development Coordinator, Harlow College.

 Our aim is to measure the students’ engagement with the solution as well as confidence levels to apply learned skills in the workplace.
-We will report our findings in June this year.
+Please find the highlights of the findings in this infographic.